dilarakiymaz/S4E_test/README.md

 ## 🆕 Latest Updates Section

-These tests verify the visibility and structure of the "Latest updates" module on the page `https://s4e.io/free-security-tools`, which showcases the most recent tools and scanners.
+These tests verify the visibility and structure of the initial "Latest updates" module on the page `https://s4e.io/free-security-tools`, which showcases the most recent tools and scanners.
 Each item includes a clickable title, a timestamp, and a severity level such as “Medium” or “Critical”.

 ### Covered Tests